SITE MENU TO VISIT EXHIBITS

 P.O.
 Box 142

 Open 1:30 p.m. until 4:30 p.m.
 Wednesdays and Saturdays

 Since the museum depends solely upon memberships, donations and memorials, this is necessary and greatly appreciated.
 Families are always notified in the case of contributions given as memorials.
 All memorials are listed in a permanent record book.
 Membership fees are listed below.
 Make checks payable to the Malden Historical Museum by using the USPS or please use our PayPal link below.

-Board members from left: John Davis, Dottie Waller, Gene Howell, Ann Bostic, Jenny Roth, Charles Roth, Rev. Aubachon and John Downing, Sr.
+Board members from left: John Davis, Dottie Waller, Jean Howell, Ann Bostic, Jenny Roth, Charles Roth, Rev. Aubachon and John Downing, Sr.